EuroLeague: Historic average attendances

 This list shows the averages attendances of each team since the 16-team regular season was established in 2016.
 All averages include playoffs games.

 Individual game highest attendance

 Note: Match between Panathinaikos and Barcelona on 18 April 2013, at OAKA Sports Center, was supposedly watched by about 30,000 spectators.
 However, it is not included in the table as the official data is 18,300.

+As of 4/4/2023 Partizan holds 10 games in top 10 most attended games.

 Media coverage

 The EuroLeague season is broadcast on television, and can be seen in up to 201 countries and territories.
 It can be seen by up to 245 million (800 million via satellite) households weekly in China.

-It is also televised in the United States and Canada on NBA TV and available online through ESPN3 (in English) and ESPN Deportes (in Spanish) until 2017–18 season.
-From 2018 to 2019 season, the coverage is moved to FloSports.
+EuroLeague basketball has been televised in the United States through the ESPN family of networks since 2023, starting with the playoffs of the 2022–2023 season.
+It was also televised in the United States and Canada on NBA TV and available online through ESPN3 (in English) and ESPN Deportes (in Spanish) until the 2017–2018 season.
+Starting with the 2017-2018 Final Four playoffs, and continuing into the 2018-2019 and 2019–2020 seasons, the coverage moved to FloSports, before returning later to the ESPN networks.

 The EuroLeague Final Four is broadcast on television in up to 213 countries and territories.
 The EuroLeague also has its own internet pay TV service, called EuroLeague TV.

+Broadcasters

+This is a partial list of television broadcasters that provide coverage of the EuroLeague.